UCI-Networking-Group/BehaVR/Adversary/ReadMe.md

 ## Overview

-This folder contains code for feature engineering and feature selection, comparing data processing methods (FBL and FTN), optimizing and training models, designing and evaluating BehaVR adversaries, analyzing top features, etc.
+This folder contains code for feature engineering and feature selection, comparing data processing methods (FBL and FBA), optimizing and training models, designing and evaluating BehaVR adversaries, analyzing top features, etc.

 ## Dependencies
 Please see the `requirement.txt` file for all the dependencies.